The Platform

 Quality-Linked Revenue

-Support revenue tied to STAR ratings and quality performance
+Support revenue tied to Star Ratings and quality performance

 Reduce Waste